5 Lighting Principles for Parks & Plazas

 Walkways and bikeways - low night activity

-Minimal wayfinding lighting for main walkway only
+Minimal wayfinding lighting for the main walkway only

 0.1 fc